|

 is full of working-aids innovatively made from reclaimed materials.

-environmentally friendly materials.
-On delivery, if the postage
+friendly materials.
+On delivery, if the postage wrapping looks

-This means it is made with recycled materials and elements
+it is made with recycled materials and elements naturally

-naturally derived from the earth.
-No plastics, hazardous materials
+derived from the earth.
+No plastics, hazardous materials or

-or non-biodegradable parts.
-At at the end of its long life,
+non-biodegradable parts.
+At the end of its long life, a Laibach

-a Laibach piece could end up back in the earth without any
+piece could end up back in the earth without any detriment

-detriment to the environment.
-(The precious metals of course
+to the environment.
+(The precious metals of course would again

 What